amjadalibb/selenium-ui-api-test-automation-framework/README.md

 ### API Framework
-- Challenge:
+- Info:
-	- Setup BDD testing framework
+	- BDD testing framework
 	- Service: http://openweathermap.org/forecast16
 	- Assert that weather temperature is greater than 10 degrees C in Sydney on Thursdays
     - Assert that response is valid JSON and contains Sydney